General Moving Tips

 - Use freestanding shelves to help organize your unit.

 - Label the boxes on all six sides and keep a list for easy reference.
 This will save you time if you have to look for something in particular.
 When packing boxes fill them without making them too heavy to lift.
 Always put the heavier boxes on the bottom and the lighter ones on top of the heavier ones.
 This will prevent boxes from being crushed.
-Keep boxes off the floor.
+Plastic tubs are ideal for heavier items.

 - Be sure to store frequently used items at the front of the unit to avoid having to search for them.